 It’s never too late to realign your worldly values with God’s value.
 The first step is as simple as a prayer, the second is a change of heart, the third is then a change of direction.
 Any great change requires a conscious decision to take that first step, then, when you set your mind on things above, you find your values aligning with Godly interest rather than the worlds.

 Matthew 13:44 “The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and in his joy he went and sold all he had and bought that field.”

-When you find the treasure that is in Christ, your interest in temporal things begins to diminish, what you thought was important no longer is and then you realize your perspective has changed.
+When you find the treasure that is in Christ, your interest in temporal things begins to diminish, what was thought important no longer is and then you realize your perspective has changed.

 It is then that you gain everything.